Charles Ho: Reported entry denied to US

 In early December 2019, there were unconfirmed reports that Ho was denied entry to the United States after the passing of the Hong Kong Human Rights and Democracy Act.
 Ho denied the rumour and sued an online media for libel.

 Politics

 In December 2021, it was reported that Ho was eligible to vote four times in the 2021 Hong Kong legislative election, yielding 0.0334058% of the total voting value (elected seats), which is 6721 times more than the value of an average voter's total voting value.

 Personal life and death

-Ho studied at Diocesan Boy's School in the early parts of his life before moving to the USA to pursue higher studies.
+Ho studied at Diocesan Boys' School in the early parts of his life before moving to the US to pursue higher studies.
 He returned to Hong Kong to assume the leadership of his father's company.

 Ho disclosed information on his lung cancer diagnosis in February 2025.
 After receiving treatment in Hong Kong, he made a successful recovery and voiced his conviction about the right to smoke freely.

 Ho died from complications of influenza on 12 June 2025, at the age of 75.